miriamschulz/Inference_SPR/README.md

 ## 1. General information

-This directory contains the materials and results of the self-paced-reading study for my master's thesis experiment on inference generation.
+This directory contains the materials and results for a self-paced-reading study on inference generation.

-Experimental design: 2 x 2 within subjects context manipulation, crossing the factors Event Association x Inference.
+Experimental design: 2 x 2 context manipulation.

 8 lists (4 Latin lists in pseudorandomized order; 2 versions of each list, with button order / trial order reversed in the second version of each).